-Protection of Critical Recreational Areas and Environmental Resources.
-Sensitive environmental features, habitat resource areas, and areas (or corridors) used by local residents for recreation will be taken into consideration in subdivision design and subdivisions should be developed to protect or maintain these features.
+Protection of Critical Recreational Areas, Environmental Resources, and Habitats.
+Sensitive environmental features, habitat resource areas, and areas (or corridors) used by local residents for recreation purposes will be taken into consideration in subdivision design and subdivisions should be developed to protect or maintain these features.
+Vegetated wildlife migration corridors, riparian buffers, and retained open space should also be considered when there is also a high value for fish and wildlife resources in the areas.
+Subdivisions should be developed to protect or maintain these features.
+Refer to the 'Shorelands and Stream Corridors' section of this chapter for guidance on the management of riparian areas.